sony/esstra/doc/case-study/debian.md

 By modifying the `debian/rules` file of the source package to accomplish the following three points, the goal can be achieved:

-1. Add options to apply the ESSTRA Core to the options passed to gcc/g++.
+1. Add options to apply ESSTRA Core to the options passed to gcc/g++.
-2. Override `dh_strip` to generate `.yaml` files containing provenance information to include in the debug package using the ESSTRA Utility.
+2. Override `dh_strip` to generate `.yaml` files containing provenance information to include in the debug package using ESSTRA Utility.
-3. Remove unnecessary provenance information embedded in binary files and `.debug` files using the ESSTRA Utility.
+3. Remove unnecessary provenance information embedded in binary files and `.debug` files using ESSTRA Utility.

 While we used **unzip** as an example to explain the process step-by-step, we also showed that this method is applicable to other software such as **bunzip2** and **openssl**.